 Everything runs on WordPress, which is pretty much the standard for blogging.
-My current theme was created special for my site by Unique Blog Designs.
+My current theme was created especially for my site by Unique Blog Designs.
 I was pretty ticked off at them for how long it took, but I can’t complain about the results.
-I use Feedburner to manage my RSS feed, Aweber for my email newsletter and SmugMug to host my travel photos.
+I use Feedburner to manage my RSS feed, Aweber< for my email newsletter and SmugMug to host my travel photos.

 Since November 23, 2007, I have made it a point to post an original photo taken by myself every single day.
 I have done this 520 consecutive day so far.
 I have occasionally been late, but I will always go back and make up for it.
 This way there is always something waiting for you in your RSS reader when you wake up in the morning.
 I can usually do this by creating a queue of photos a week or two in advance.

 I will leave my photography equipment to a future post on my camera equipment.
-Suffice to say I have a Nikon D200 with a 18-200mm and 12-24mm lenses.
+Suffice to say I have a Nikon D200 with an 18-200mm and 12-24mm lenses.
 I also have a small Sanyo Xacti 1000 video camera and a Canon point and shoot camera.
-I also have a 15″ MacBook Pro, 2 300gb external USB hard drives, a Bluetooth wireless mouse, a power strip, and batter chargers for the camera and video camera.
-The heaviest thing I carry is a Manfroto tripod and ball head.
+I also have a 15″ MacBook Pro, 2 300gb external USB hard drives, a Bluetooth wireless mouse, a power strip, and battery chargers for the camera and video camera.
+The heaviest thing I carry is a Manfrotto tripod and ball head.

 I’ve had people ask me if they should take their SLR with them on their trip because they are worried about theft.
 My answer is, if you aren’t going to take your good camera with you on a trip around the world, there is no point in owning the camera.
 So far, I have not had anything stolen from me.
 I keep my laptop secured with a simple cable lock.
 Take reasonable precautions and you should be fine.